wendellneander/outsera/README.md

-# Outsera Awards API
+# Golden Raspberry Awards API

-This API provides information about movies from the Outsera Awards.
+This API provides information about movies from the Golden Raspberry Awards.
 It allows you to retrieve producers with the minimum and maximum intervals between their wins.

 ## Requirements